 Green Beans for a Crowd and a little story.

 I love my veggies; they are my kind of go-to comfort.
-I realize my southern heritage gives water that folks think we are always eating some smoked meat or fried this and that and that is simply not true.
+I realize my southern heritage gives give the idea that .we are always eating some smoked meat or fried this and that and that is simply not true.
 There are many restaurants in the South that serve a vegetable plate.
-This supper plate offers a variety of choices like lima beans, tender squash and onions, savory collard greens, tangy tomato and cucumber salad, corn casserole, green beans smothered in bacon and onions, tender, buttery carrots, and okay I admit it, fried green tomatoes, okra and sometimes pickle chips.
+This supper plate offers a variety of choices like lima beans, tender squash and onions, savory collard greens, tangy tomato, and cucumber salad, corn casserole, green beans smothered in bacon and onions, tender, buttery carrots, and okay I admit it, fried green tomatoes, okra and sometimes pickle chips.

 Having so many vegetable choices spoiled me rotten.
 When I moved to California to be with my husband, the cultural difference was so huge.

 One afternoon I was super homesick, and he wanted to know how he could help.
 I told him, “I just want a plate of vegetables”.

 Well, he took me to the local diner.
 I read the list and burst into tears, the closest thing to vegetables was some steamed medley.